volcanotech-sw/PyCamPermanent/notes.md

 CHANGING IP ADDRESSES
-IP addresses are read in from config files.
-A few locations need to be changed (on both Pis!):
-> ./pycam/conf/config.txt
-> ./pycam/conf/network_transfer.txt
-> ./pycam/conf/network_comm.txt
-> ./pycam/conf/network_external.txt
-In config.txt you need to change the host_ip (master) and pi_ip (slave) IPs.
+In `./pycam/conf/config.txt` you need to change the host_ip (master) IP.
 > EDIT (04/04/2023).
 New pi software should only retrieve IP addresses from config.txt so should no longer have to edit
 > network_*.txt files.
 But this edit may not be rolled out onto all instruments... can check read_network_file() in
 > sockets.py to see if edits have been made on the instrument - if only "port" is returned, rather than ip_addr and port
 > then the edits have been made.
+> EDIT (09/01/2025).
+Only one network_*.txt file remains - network_external.txt - which just contains the port the master
+> script is listening on.
-You then need to make changes on the Pi operating system itself, since we have set it up to have a static IP address May find online help useful for setting up the static IPs https://elinux.org/RPi_Setting_up_a_static_IP_in_Debian Pi 1:
+You then need to make changes on the Pi operating system itself, since we have set it up to have a static IP address May find online help useful for setting up the static IPs https://elinux.org/RPi_Setting_up_a_static_IP_in_Debian
-> /etc/network/interfaces - line 18: change to desired host address.
+> /etc/network/interfaces.d/eth0 - line 3: change to desired host address.
-> May need to the change lines 20 and 21 in above file: network and broadcast to reflect the new IP.
-Keep the endings the same, just change the first 2 numbers
-> /etc/ntp.conf - line 32: Change "restrict" IP address to desired new Pi 2 Address.
-> May then need to change the broadcast line lower down to contain the same first 3 numbers (then keep 255 I think) Pi 2:
-> /etc/network/interfaces - line 18: Change to desired address.
-> Again, then probably need to change lines 20 and 21 of above file: network and broadcast.
-> /etc/ntp.conf - line 7: change "server" to Pi 1 IP
+> May need to the change line 4 in above file gateway address if using static IPs on an internet routable connection.
 You may then need to change your laptop computer's IP to a static IP in the same subnet, otherwise connection will fail.